Lyng, Norfolk: Other features

 Lyng also has a motocross track located to the south of the village called Cadders Hill, run by the Norwich Vikings motorcycle club.
 The club holds the British Motocross Championship, Eastern Centre Championship, and other events annually.
 The track is situated in a natural valley with Cadders Hill and the surrounding woodland as its main feature.

-Lyng had a mill house on the River Wensum built for milling flour, but later operated for both paper and flour.
-It ceased working in 1868.
+Lyng had a mill house on the River Wensum originally built for milling flour, which later operated for both paper and flour.
+It burned down, but was rebuilt in 1778.
+The village developed a long-standing family economy of papermaking from the mill, in which wives and daughters prepared discarded linen for pulping.
+During the Swing Riots in 1830, when it was identified that the newly erected rag "chopping machines" that were used to make paper at the mill had disrupted this economy, Luddites armed with "axes, hammers, bars and bludgeons" attacked the machines in 1832 and destroyed the building.
+The mill was rebuilt and used until 1865, but still remains next to a three-arched bridge over the Wensum river, and both are Grade II listed buildings.

+Multiple post-medieval kilns are present in Lyng, including multiple lime kilns in existence since at least 1836, and one of which was a brick kiln that was turned up by ploughing in 1977.

+A World War II type 22 concrete pillbox built in 1940 still exists to the south of Lyng Easthaugh, possibly used alongside gun emplacements or a searchlight battery.

 Like many villages in Norfolk, Lyng is surrounded by farmland.
-In 1999, Greenpeace activists, including The Lord Melchett, destroyed 6 acres of genetically modified maize in Lyng as a form of civil disobedience.
+On 26 July 1999, Greenpeace activists, led by Lord Melchett, destroyed 6 acres of genetically modified maize at Walnut Tree Farm in Lyng as a form of civil disobedience.
+The protest created national headlines.
+Melchett was refused bail, but he and the other 27 activist co-defendants were acquitted of theft and criminal damage the next year.

 Eastaugh

-The hamlet of Eastaugh or Easthaugh, often known as Lyng Eastaugh, lies to the south-east of the main village near Weston Longville.
+The hamlet of Eastaugh or Easthaugh (pronounced "Eastlee"), often known as Lyng Easthaugh, lies to the south-east of the main village near Weston Longville.
 It is the site of the ruin of the medieval chapel of St Edmund's.